stefanrinderle/sonar-softvis3d-plugin/README.md

+# !
+Deprecated !

+The SoftVis3D plugin is now part of the SoftVis3D project.
+To open up the visualization for other platforms or areas, a wrapper project was created [here](https://github.com/stefanrinderle/softvis3d).

+So any new releases and changes on the plugin will be done under the [wrapper project](https://github.com/stefanrinderle/softvis3d).

 # SoftVis3D - Software visualization in 3D

 Visualize your project in SonarQube.
 Please take a look at http://softvis3d.com for further details, screenshots and live demo.